jarun/nnn/README.md

 ##### to clipboard

 Along with default copy, `nnn` can pipe the absolute path of the current file or multiple files to a copier script.
-For example, you can use `xsel` on Linux or `pbcopy` on OS X. Here's a sample [copier script](https://github.com/jarun/nnn/tree/master/scripts/copier).
+For example, you can use `xsel` on Linux or `pbcopy` on macOS.
+Here's a sample [copier script](https://github.com/jarun/nnn/tree/master/scripts/copier).

 To inform `nnn` of the executable copier script location: